Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Discussions

 \subsection{Probing Analysis}

 One way to investigate if programming language models encode the characteristics of code well enough to be applicable to a broad spectrum of downstream tasks is with the diagnostic task known as probing \cite{karmakar2021pre}.
 Probing is used to determine if specific properties of the input can be predicted based on the fixed, pre-trained vector embeddings of a model.
 The effectiveness of probing in predicting these properties suggests whether or not the desired information is present in the model.
 Probing has been extensively studied in natural language models \cite{adi2016fine,alain2016understanding,peters2018dissecting,belinkov2017neural}.
 It consists of two main components: a probing task and a probing classifier.
 The probing task is a diagnostic task designed to determine whether a specific property is encoded in the PLM's weights.
-The probing classifier, on the other hand, is trained on the probing task using input vectors extracted from the frozen hidden layers of the PLM.
+The probing classifier is trained on the probing task using input vectors extracted from the frozen hidden layers of the PLM.
 It is usually a linear classifier with no hidden layers of its own.
 If the probing classifier can accurately predict a particular attribute from the pre-trained embeddings, we could infer that the original model has encoded this information in its hidden layers.
 The raw accuracy of probing is not the primary focus of the analysis, but rather probing is used to compare the encoding of the characteristic between different models or layers within a model \cite{karmakar2021pre}.

-We evaluate the syntactic and semantic characteristics of C-PLMs and NL-PLM with adapters to assess how they could be adapted for programming languages.
-We construct three initial probing tasks on RoBERTa \cite{liu2019roberta} with task adapters, CodeBERT \cite{feng2020codebert} and GraphCodeBERT \cite{guo2020graphcodebert}: Abstract Syntax Tree (AST) Node Tagging, Cyclomatic Complexity Prediction, and Code Length Prediction.
-These three tasks are meant to assess whether the models are able to capture syntactic, structural, and surface-level features of code, respectively.
-The tasks were chosen to cover the most commonly identiﬁable abstractions of code.
-Note that the objective of the probing task here is to assess the ability of adapters to adapt NL-PLMs to code-related target tasks, as compared to C-PLMs.
-To this end, we will compare the results of the probing task conducted on RoBERTa with task adapters, CodeBERT, and GraphCodeBERT.
+We evaluate the syntactic, structural, and semantic characteristics of {C-PLMs} and NL-PLM with adapters to assess how they could be adapted for programming languages.
+We construct three initial probing tasks on RoBERTa \cite{liu2019roberta}, CodeBERT \cite{feng2020codebert} and GraphCodeBERT \cite{guo2020graphcodebert} with and without L-adapters: Code Length Prediction, Cyclomatic Complexity Prediction, and Abstract Syntax Tree Node Tagging.